dativebase/dativetop/README.rst

 DativeBase as a *desktop* application.
 It is `Dative`_ and the `OLD`_ wrapped in a `Toga`_ and packaged into a `Briefcase`_.

+The ultimate goal is for DativeTop to be a desktop application with an icon that can be double-clicked and just starts up in the manner that is typical for the platform on which it is being run.
+DativeTop will save files to the user's filesystem and structured data to local SQLite files.
+DativeTop should have an interface that allows users to configure a local OLD as a subscribers to a specified OLD instances on the web.
+DativeTop will have logic for maintaining consistency with the server-side "leader" OLD.

 Install
 ================================================================================